 Part 2 – Chapter Seven

-Q tells his parents about the clues, but they aren’t interested and suggest he leave Margo to take care of herself and focuses on his own life.
+Q tells his parents about the clues, but they aren’t interested and suggest he leave Margo to take care of herself and focus on his own life.
 Ben calls Lacey which makes Q sad, mostly because even though he is not too worried about the prom he would like to find Margo before then.
 Realizing that the clues have been left for him, he decides to take his own door down and discovers a note with an address on it.
 He and the boys decide to skip school to visit the address.

 Part 2 – Chapter Eight